-Each backpack contained personal care products, change of clothing, and a personal note for local survivors of human trafficking.
-A bracelet was also enclosed, with a matching bracelet being given to a prayer warrior to keep the recipient close to their hearts in prayer.
-These backpacks were distributed through Calgary Police Service personnel and the RESET Society of Calgary.
+Each backpack contains personal care products, change of clothing, and a personal note for local survivors of human trafficking.
+A bracelet is also enclosed, with a matching bracelet being given to a prayer warrior to keep the recipient close to their hearts in prayer.
+These backpacks are then distributed through Calgary Police Service personnel and the RESET Society of Calgary.

-With the success of this trial run, we are inspired to help more survivors through this initiative — but we need your help.
+We are inspired to help more survivors through this initiative and will be expanding the program to other areas of Canada — but we need your help.

 How you can help

 Through your monetary donations, you can help us offset the cost of each backpack as well as all the personal care items and change of clothing that each bag contains.

 Follow us on social media to stay updated:

 “IWIN will supply 100-200 backpacks per year in Calgary alone.”

 If you have any questions, you can reach the CWL using the form below.